Hidden up on a hill between a hospital, tunnel and a gaol, Reverse Garbage is a junkyard of creativity that is well worth the effort to track down.

-For those with children, forget the DJ’s toy department, this is one place where they and their imaginations can run loose and gather stuff galore without fear of breaking the merchandise or the bank.
+For those with children, forget the toy stores, this is one place where kids and their imaginations can run loose and gather stuff galore without fear of breaking the merchandise or the bank.

 Don’t be put off by the dishevelled entrance that resembles a batch of kerbside council pick-ups, because inside is the cheapest range of creative materials under the sun, complete with a gallery/shop to show the imaginatively challenged what can be done.

-If household stuff’s a bore check out the PA Hospital offloads including surgical gowns and plaster casts of teeth and feet, all going for a song.
+If household stuff’s a bore, check out the PA Hospital offloads including surgical gowns and plaster casts of teeth and feet, all going for a song.